rbisdorff/Digraph3/docSphinx/tutorial.rst

    :align: center
    :alt: A random performance tableau

-   *Figure 10*: A random strict outranking digraph instance
+   *A random strict outranking digraph instance*

 All decision actions appear strictly better performing than action 'a7'.
 We call it a **Condorcet looser** and it is an evident terminal prekernel candidate.
 On the other side, three actions: 'a1', 'a2' and 'a4' are not dominated.
 They give together an initial prekernel candidate.